 Customers will be able to tell!

 If you’re using your bed for home use, you may be able to stretch it out a little longer than that.
+But you may start to notice that your tanning bed is giving somewhat uneven tanning results.

 Never partially replace tanning bed bulbs!